Tony Tony Chopper: Abilities

 The power of the Zoan-type Human-Human Fruit (ヒトヒトの実, Hito Hito no Mi) provides Tony Tony Chopper with the ability to transform into three forms: a humanoid being, human-reindeer hybrid or his default reindeer form.
 In addition to his normal transformations, Chopper developed a drug he calls the Rumble Ball (ランブル・ボール, Ranburu Bōru), having the shape of round yellow pills, which allows him four additional transformations to use temporarily.
 Although the primary effects of the rumble ball only last three minutes, Chopper cannot consume a second ball for six hours without adverse effects, mainly the loss of control over his transformations during the three minutes of his second Rumble Ball.
 If Chopper consumes three Rumble Balls within six hours, he grows to monstrous proportions and loses all self control and consciousness.
 This form, known as Monster Point, is extremely powerful, but also has the adverse effect of draining Chopper's life force.
 After the two-year timeskip Chopper is able to transform into six forms without a rumble ball and can use a rumble ball to control his Monster Point.
 Later with the help of their enemy and temporary prisoner Caesar Clown, Chopper was able to improve the formula and lengthen the effects of the Rumble Ball ten-fold to thirty minutes at a time, albeit with new side-effects of Chopper temporarily shrinking down to an infant-like form, known as Baby Geezer, with antiqued speech.

 Since Chopper is an animal who ate the Human-Human Fruit, he can converse with other animals and humans alike.

-Voice actress
+Portrayals

 Brina Palencia voices Tony Tony Chopper in the Funimation English dub of the anime series.

-Mikaela Hoover voices Tony Tony Chopper in the live-action series.
+Mikaela Hoover voices and performs the face capture for Tony Tony Chopper in the live-action series.

 In the original Japanese anime of One Piece, Tony Tony Chopper's main voice actress is Ikue Ōtani.
 Kazue Ikura voiced Tony Tony Chopper for episodes 254–263.
 Brina Palencia voices Chopper in the English Funimation dub.
 Lisa Ortiz voiced him in the 4Kids Entertainment English dub.
 Emlyn Morinelli voices Chopper in Singapore's Odex dub.

-He is voiced by american actress Mikaela Hoover in the second season of the live-action adaptation, set to be released in 2026.
+In the live-action adaptation, Chopper is voiced by American actress Mikaela Hoover, who also does the face capture for him.
+Additionally, N’kone Mametja acts as the on-set proxy for Chopper's hybrid form, while Gavin Gomes acts as the suit performer for Chopper's Heavy Point.